 Areca Palms (Dypsis lutescens) are excellent air purifiers and can also act as a humidifier for your indoor space!

-Not really a lily, the Peace Lily (Spathiphyllum) has tall, beautiful white flowers that bloom throughout the entire year.
+Not really a lily, the Peace Lily (Spathiphyllum) has tall, beautiful white flowers that bloom throughout the entire year and are native to tropical regions of the Americas and southeastern Asia.

 These grow pretty tall and will produce flowers more frequently if they have at least some natural light.
 We have ours in our living room, and it gets some southern-facing window light from across the room.